rockymoto517/BetterBalancedRebalance/README.md

 * Akron is changed to be a KSP/RPK hybrid with its own unique downsides
 	* Exclusive set's ammo economy is now closer to bootleg
-	* DMR kit is cut(for now I will return to this attachment later)
+	* DMR kit no longer has damage fall-off
+		* Heavy duty dmr option with better ammo economy, at the cost of not being able to benefit from single fire skills

 * Hailstorm got a better fall-off preset and better ammo economy